parcel-bundler/website/src/index.md

 Rust, and anything that compiles to WebAssembly (WASM) -->

 Parcel makes your code portable.
-You can build your code for different environments, for the web for your server, or for an app.
+You can build your code for different environments, for the web, for your server, or for an app.
 You can even build multiple targets at once and have them live update as you make changes.

 Parcel is fast and predictable.
 It compiles all of your files in isolation in